 William Hare was caught for his part in the Edinburgh murders after Sergeant Fisher called at Surgeons’ Square and saw the body of Mary Docherty bound up in a tea chest.

-The body was identified by James Grey as that that he’d seen hidden under the straw at Burke’s house.
+The body was identified by James Gray as that he’d seen hidden under the straw at Burke’s house.

 Burke and his wife Nelly denied all knowledge of the corpse, presumably laying events onto Hare at this point.
 The police made their way to Tanner’s Close where Hare and his wife Margaret Laird were arrested and taken into custody.

-Not one of the four statements matched, Burke conjouring up a story that he’d been asked to look after the tea chest by a gentleman whose shoes he was repairing.
+Not one of the four statements matched, Burke conjuring up a story that he’d been asked to look after the tea chest by a gentleman whose shoes he was repairing.